Exhumation and reburial of Richard III of England: Greyfriars project and excavations

 Digging began the next day with a trench 1.6 m wide by 30 m long, running roughly north-south.
 A layer of modern building debris was removed before the level of the former monastery was reached.
 Two parallel human leg bones were discovered about 5 m from the north end of the trench at a depth of about 1.5 m, indicating an undisturbed burial.
 The bones were covered temporarily to protect them while excavations continued further along the trench.
 A second, parallel trench was dug next day to the south-west.
 Over the following days, evidence of medieval walls and rooms was uncovered, allowing the archaeologists to pinpoint the area of the friary.
 It became clear that the bones found on the first day lay inside the east part of the church, possibly the choir, where Richard was said to have been buried.
-On 31 August, the University of Leicester applied for a licence from the Ministry of Justice to permit the exhumation of up to six sets of human remains.
+On 31 August, the University of Leicester Archaeological Services applied for a licence from the Ministry of Justice to permit the exhumation of up to six sets of human remains.
 To narrow the search, it was planned that only the remains of men in their thirties, buried within the church, would be exhumed.

 The bones found on 25 August were uncovered on 4 September and the grave soil dug back further over the next two days.
 The feet were missing, and the skull was found in an unusual propped-up position, consistent with the body being put into a grave that was slightly too small.
 The spine was curved in an S-shape.
 No sign of a coffin was found; the skeleton's posture suggested the body had not been put in a shroud, but had been hurriedly dumped into the grave and buried.
 As the bones were lifted from the ground, a piece of rusted iron was found underneath the vertebrae.
 The skeleton's hands were in an unusual position, crossed over the right hip, suggesting they were tied together at the time of burial, although this could not be established definitively.
 After the exhumation, work continued in the trenches over the following week, before the site was covered with soil to protect it from damage and re-surfaced to restore the car park and playground to their former condition.